KonstantinosPapadias/Uni-Portal/README.md

 <img src="./app_execution_images/logo_small.png" alt="Uni-Portal small logo" width="" height="50px" />

-*Uni-Portal* is a full stack web application that i developed for my diploma thesis.
+*Uni-Portal* is a full stack web application that i developed for my diploma thesis in the Department of Computer Science and Engineering at University of Ioannina.
 It offers the user unified access, through its graphical interface, to 3 different accounts that he/she uses to communicate daily.
 Specifically, the user is able to connect to the application 2 different Gmail accounts, as well as 1 Microsoft Teams account, so that he/she can then create new conversations, read messages from his/her 3 different accounts,